 - Measuring tape

-- 1 sheet of 1/2″ plywood + 1 12″ x 18″ piece
+- 1 sheet of 1/2″ plywood + scrap piece or 1/4 sheet

 - 1/4″ plywood

 - 1 1/4″ finishing nails

-- wood glue
+- Wood glue

-Start by ripping a 12″ piece off the long edge of the sheet of plywood with the Kreg RipCut.
-Cut the pieces in the picture below out of it.
+Start by ripping the first piece off the long edge of the sheet of plywood with the Kreg RipCut.
+Then cut the pieces out of it.
 I used the AccuCut to cut all the cross pieces.